1. 705. 304. 6246

-As experts do not know what causes IC/PBS, there is no standard medical test or technique that can say a person has it.
-Therefore, your doctor can rule out or treat – urinary tract infection, bacterial cystitis, chronic urethral syndrome, overactive bladder, vulvodynia, vaginal infection, endometriosis, sexually transmitted diseases, and bladder cancer.
+As medical experts still do not know what causes IC/PBS, there is no a standard test or technique that can say a person has it.
+Your doctor can only rule out or treat the other related conditions such as:

 Some believe that IC / PBS is present if a patient has symptoms and no other cause for those symptoms is found.
-Others believe that more tests are needed to find out whether the patient has IC / PBS.
+Others think that more tests are needed to find out whether the patient has IC / PBS.

 A number of standard diagnostic tools include:

-Urinalysis.
-A urine sample is studied under a microscope to check for blood or bacteria in the urine which may indicate urinary tract infection, urinary tract stones or other problems.
+A urine sample is studied under a microscope to check for blood or bacteria in the urine which may indicate urinary tract infection, urinary tract stones or other urinary problems.

-Urine culture.
-A urine sample is studied to determine if there are any bacteria growing in it.
-The bacteria are then tested to determine which drugs will most effectively treat them.
+A urine sample is studied to determine if there are any pathogenic bacteria growing in it.
+The bacteria are then tested to determine which prescription drugs will most effectively treat them.

-Cystoscopy with hydrodistention.
-In this procedure the bladder is stretched or filled to a high pressure with fluid (hydrodistended).
-Then, the urologist examines the inside of the bladder for tiny bleeding hemorrhages, called glomerulations, on the bladder wall.
-Glomerulations are a major symptom of IC/PBS in 95 percent of patients.
+In this procedure the bladder is hydrodistended, that is first stretched or filled to a high pressure with fluid.
+Then, the urologist examines the inside of the bladder for tiny irritated, bleeding hemorrhages - called glomerulations - on the bladder wall.

 IC/PBS medical treatments, aimed at easing symptoms, may include: